 Mr. Lias really appreciated the individual attention he received at Uchee Pines.
 “You get very personal care here,” he said.
 “You have a one-on-one counselor who sticks with you until you leave.
 The Doctors here are tremendous too.
-When you get your lab work done they look at everything and they explain it to you in detail.
-If you don’t understand they will help you.”
+When you get your lab work done, they look at everything and explain it to you in detail.
+If you don’t understand, they will help you.”

 A Letter from a Health Guest

 I can’t thank you enough for the role you played in sharing your testimony with me when I was a guest at Uchee Pines.
 I wanted to personally let you know the effect and how God is using you and others and my whole experience at Uchee Pines to give me the victory over appetite.
 God is teaching me to “…fight the good fight of faith…” through His Word and prayer.

 I miss the rural country atmosphere, simple and uncomplicated.

 After I came home about a month ago, it was a fierce battle with appetite because I wasn’t totally surrendered to the way of life that I was taught at Uchee Pines; it was only after seeing and feeling the difference between the way the world eats and the mercy of how our God wants us to eat that I committed to eating better.